Position: League Director and Chief Course Setter

 Kenney has been riding a bike for well over 50 years.
-His love of cycling began as a recreational activity, a way to explore his small hometown of Lebanon, Indiana.
+His love of cycling began as a recreational activity, exploring his hometown of Lebanon, Indiana.
 This passion expanded when he discovered bicycle racing in Bloomington, Indiana.
-He was a USCF-licensed Category 2 road and track cyclist for 14 years.
+He was a USCF-licensed road and track cyclist for 14 years.
 He also worked as a skilled extra in the movie “Breaking Away”.

 Kenney’s professional experiences include Laboratory Biochemistry, Clinical Research, and Information Technology.
-He worked across many therapeutic areas and disciplines during his work career.
+He worked across many therapeutic areas and disciplines during his career.
 He sharpened and leveraged skills such as supplier management, risk assessment, project management, and business process improvements.
 Kenney retired in 2017 after 34 years with his employer.
-Now he hopes to find new opportunities to implement solutions to improve life in the community via cycling.
+Now he hopes to find new opportunities to improve life in the community via cycling.

 Co-Owner The Bike Line, Inc.

 Bill is a lifetime Indiana resident and grew up working in the family bicycle business.
 Along with his brothers Charlie and Jimmy, Bill is a second-generation owner of The Bike Line, which was established in 1979.
-He is a proud father of two sons: Thomas, an active pro cyclist with the Hagens Berman Axeon Cycling Team; and Will, a high school senior and avid mountain bike rider who helped launch Carmel High School’s cycling club with Spencer Fields.
+He is a proud father of two sons: Thomas, an active pro cyclist with the Hagens Berman Axeon Cycling Team; and Will, a high school senior and avid mountain bike rider.

 Bill and his brothers are “Trek Legend” dealers and are committed to Trek and NICA’s mission of getting more kids on bikes and developing a strong mind and strong body through interscholastic cycling.
-Bill will be working with the founding members along with a network of Indiana Trek dealers to reach potential riders and develop high school teams around the state
+Bill is working with the founding members along with a network of Indiana Trek dealers to reach potential riders and develop high school teams around the state.

 Dean is also Executive Director of the Indy Cycloplex (home to the Major Taylor Velodrome), and the founder and director of Power Booster, Indianapolis’ premier indoor cycling studio.
 In his Cycloplex role he hosts several USAC and UCI cycling races each year.
 He has served on USA Cycling’s Collegiate Committee since 2010 and on the boards of the Bicycle Action Project (1998-2004), The Orchard School (2009-2015), and currently on the board of USA Cycling.

 Dean completed his undergraduate studies at Purdue University in 1988 before serving two years as a Peace Corps Volunteer.
-He completed his post-graduate studies at Butler University in 1999 while teaching at the Orchard School in Indianapolis.
+He completed his post-graduate studies at Butler University.
 Dean, and his wife Shari, live in Indianapolis and have two children.

-Spencer grew up in BMX and quickly turned into a passionate mountain bike enthusiast.
+Spencer grew up riding BMX and quickly became a mountain bike enthusiast.
 He has raced locally and supported the Indiana Mountain Bike scene for many years.
-He has two kids ages 5 and 3 who both love riding on the trails together.
+He has two kids ages 6 and 4 who both love riding the trails together.
 Spencer’s specialty is not necessarily bikes though, he has coached 14 IHSAA State Champions in tennis and has been around high school teams for 20+ years.
-He is well recognized in Indiana as a great high school coach and has helped thousands of student/athletes from area schools.
-He sees a great future in NICA in Indiana and wants to see competitive mountain biking grow at the high school level.
+He is recognized in Indiana as a great high school coach and has helped thousands of student/athletes from area schools.
+He sees a great future for NICA in Indiana and wants to see mountain biking grow at the high school level.